MrMilitaryMech/RbxConnect/README.md

 - Simple to use
 - Uses API key
 - Can update itself
+- Python module, so it can be used for other applications

 ## Reason to use it
 I am cool so you use it